SugarntCrew/.github/profile/README.md

 Main contributors of Sugarn't Crew:
  - @MrMadera: The main coder of all the mods you play from us (and also the writer of this :D!)
  - @gBv2209: The main artist. the creator of those gorgeus drawings you visualize while you play with hunders of bugs (sorry!).
 Anyways, he' also a great composer and the creator of some cool tracks and animator.
- - @SFoxyDAC: The main animator of the group, thank him for those amazing and fluent animations he does!
-He's a great composer and artist too!